nigelhorne/Database-Abstraction/README.md

 cache => place to store results;
 cache\_duration => how long to store results in the cache (default is 1 hour);
+directory => where the database file is held dbname => the prefix of name of the database file (default is name of the table).
-directory => where the database file is held max\_slurp\_size => CSV/PSV/XML files smaller than this are held in RAM (default is 16K)
+	The database will be held in a file such as $dbname.csv. max\_slurp\_size => CSV/PSV/XML files smaller than this are held in RAM (default is 16K)

 If the arguments are not set, tries to take from class level defaults.